The old pond.

 Read more about haiku here: Haiku: when semplicity becomes poetry

-We have choosen the last verse of a famous Matshuo Basho’s haiku, for all the meanings that it reminds us.
+We choosed the last verse of a famous Matshuo Basho’s haiku, for all the meanings that it reminds us.

 First of all the exquisite taste, the attention to detail, the “wabisabi” and the “mono no aware” that we can find also in our way of tying.